-In 2020, Mendoza becomes the first woman to serve as a solo analyst for a national package of MLB game telecasts including weeknight games and holiday baseball.
-She appears regularly on ESPN MLB studio shows including Baseball Tonight, SportsCenter, Get Up, and First Take.
+In 2020, Mendoza serves as an analyst in ESPN’s exclusive English-language KBO League coverage for the 2020 regular season.
+In the 2020 MLB season, she becomes the first woman to serve as a solo analyst for a national package of MLB game telecasts including weeknight games and holiday baseball.
+She appears regularly on ESPN MLB studio shows including Baseball Tonight, SportsCenter, Get Up and First Take.
 Mendoza will in 2020 become the first woman to serve as a World Series game analyst on national radio as she joins the MLB on ESPN Radio team for the World Series.

 She has continuously made history as a Major League Baseball analyst, becoming the first female ESPN MLB game analyst on television during the August 24, 2015 edition of Monday Night Baseball.
 A few months later, Mendoza became the first female analyst for a nationally televised MLB Postseason game, calling the American League Wild Card Game on ESPN.
 That year, she also became the first female analyst for a Men’s College World Series telecast.